kujen5/Damn-Vulnerable-Defi-Solutions/Unstoppable/README.md

 # Overview

+Hello everyone!
+Hope you are doing fantastic!

+This is Foued SAIDI (0xkujen), senior pentester and a wannabe Web3/Blockhain Security Researcher.

+Today I am launching the [Damn Vulnerable DeFi](https://www.damnvulnerabledefi.xyz/) series where I will be explaining in depth each challenge, my approach to solving it and my solutions.

+Hope you enjoy it and learn something new!

+# 'Unstoppable' challenge

+## Challenge Description

 There’s a tokenized vault with a million DVT tokens deposited.
 It’s offering flash loans for free, until the grace period ends.